-Headed by PCA Chairman Daryl Mitchell, and supported by elected Vice Chairs Heather Knight and James Harris, player representatives from every county (with some sharing responsibility between two players) as well as the England men and women squads make up the PCA Players’ Committee.
+Headed by PCA Chair James Harris, and supported by elected Vice Chairs Anuj Dal and Heather Knight, player representatives covering the 18 first-class counties, the eight women’s regional centres, as well as the England men’s and women’s squads make up the PCA Players’ Committee.
 This important group of players has the ability to vote on all issues affecting the whole of the PCA membership.
-Each representative is also the voice of the PCA in the dressing rooms across the country.
+Each representative is also the voice of the PCA in dressing rooms across the country.

 What Does The PCA Committee Do?